 As a teacher and a principal, I’ve been a part of lots of first days of school!
-The day is generally filled with excitement and a good dose of anxiousness on student, parent and educator ends.
+The day is generally filled with excitement and a good dose of anxiousness on the student, parent, and educator end.
 As with any new experience, reading books for kids on the topic can help ease the transition into a new situation.

 Full Disclosure: This post contains affiliate links.